 Indian Economy / Fiscal System

-The Tax Reforms Committee ( TRC ) was constituted in 1991 under the chairmanship of Dr. Raja J. Chelliah and it submitted its report in 1992 and it
+The Tax Reforms Committee was constituted in 1991 under the chairmanship of Dr. Raja J. Chelliah and it submitted its report in

-recommended tax reforms in both Direct and Indirect taxes.
-The important recommendations of this Committee are
+1992.
+It recommended tax reforms in both Direct and Indirect taxes.
+The important recommendations of Raja Chelliah Committee are,

 - The tax rates should be brought down and the difference between the entry rate and the highest marginal rate should be narrowed down and bring the